Fun Facts About Pablo Picasso

 7. Did Picasso Steal the Mona Lisa?

-Actually no, but in 1911, when the Mona Lisa was stolen from the Louvre, the police took in Picasso's friend, the poet Guillaume Apollinaire.
+Actually no, but in 1911, when the famous painting Mona Lisa of Leonardo da Vinci was stolen from the Louvre, the police took in Picasso's friend, the poet Guillaume Apollinaire.
 Apollinaire fingered Picasso as a suspect, so the police hauled him in for questioning.
 Both were later released.

 8. Cubism: Full of Little Cubes